Rigellute/rigel/README.md

 # Troubleshooting

+### True color

+Make sure you are using a terminal emulator that supports `truecolor`.
+Read more about this [here](https://gist.github.com/XVilka/8346728).

 ### Colours don't look right

 If you are running `vim` within `tmux`, you may run into some `truecolor` issues.